 Robert W. Schafer, Advisor – Rare Earth Sources Due Diligence

 Robert W. Schafer is a Registered Professional Geologist with over thirty years of international experience identifying, evaluating and structuring transactions for mineral deposits globally having worked in more than 70 countries.
-He is currently President of the PDAC and a past president of the Canadian Institute for Mining, Metallurgy and Petroleum (CIM).
-He is an active member of the Society for Mining, Metallurgy and Exploration (SME) in the USA.
-Mr. Schafer is also a member of the Board of Directors for both the Canadian Mining Hall of Fame and National Mining Hall of Fame in the USA.
+He is a Past President of the PDAC and a past president of the Canadian Institute for Mining, Metallurgy and Petroleum (CIM).
+He the President of the Society for Mining, Metallurgy and Exploration (SME) in the USA.
+Mr. Schafer is also a past member of the Board of Directors for both the Canadian Mining Hall of Fame and National Mining Hall of Fame in the USA.
 Bob is the recipient of the William Lawrence Saunders Gold Medal from AIME and the Daniel C. Jackling Award from SME for career achievements.
 He earned his Bachelor’s and Master’s degrees in Geology at Miami University (Ohio); completed course work and research toward a Ph.D. in Geology; and earned a second Master’s degree in Mineral Economics at the University of Arizona.
 In addition, he completed the Executive Business Program at Stanford University.
 Bob is a is a Certified Corporate Director (ICD.D), a Fellow of the CIM and the Society of Economic Geologists, and a Registered Professional Geologist in the States of Wyoming and Utah.

 Mike Fillipoff, Advisor - Project Management